- Outdoor toy paint is the most amazing summer activity – you’ve got to try this!

 That’s the thing about kids activities.
 We get it in our heads that they need to be complicated and fancy and over blown.

 But really?
-Just a muffin tin of paint and a six year old toy to paint.
+Just a muffin tin of paint and a six year old toy to paint is perfection.
+Kids don’t need fancy to have fun.

 And boom – that was our entire morning.